 cooperate in inquiries or investigations.

-The Research Integrity Officer will ensure that these persons will not
+The Research Integrity Officer ensures that these persons are not

-status at the institution and will review instances of alleged retaliation for
+status at the institution and reviews instances of alleged retaliation for

 Employees should immediately report any alleged or apparent